Lenape Stone: Authenticity

-There is much evidence against the authenticity of the Lenape Stone.
-Mammoths are thought to have become extinct in North America around 10,000 years ago, while most gorgets uncovered in archaeological digs are less than 2,000 years old.
-In addition, other artifacts found in the same field as the Lenape Stone bore stylistically similar carvings, and these were all dated to around 2,000 years ago.
-There were no witnesses to verify the circumstances under which either fragment of the stone was found, and after it was found, the stone was cleaned multiple times, making geological tests virtually impossible.
+Kenneth Feder notes that mammoths became extinct in North America around 10,000 years ago, while most gorgets uncovered in archaeological digs are less than 2,000 years old.
+In addition, other artifacts found in the same farm as the Lenape Stone bore stylistically similar carvings, and these were all dated to around 2,000 years ago.
+After the slate was found it was cleaned multiple times, destroying evidence of erosion or wear.
 The carvings on each half of the stone appear not to match up perfectly, which may indicate that they were made after the stone was broken.
-The stone, therefore, was probably a forgery, the motive for which may have been money, as the stone was sold soon after its discovery.
+Feder concluded that the stone "was obviously a fake" and was possibly created by whoever made it in order to sell it.